'Bomb cyclone' threatens Northern California and Pacific Northwest

 “Numerous flash floods, hazardous travel, power outages and tree damage can be expected as the storm reaches max intensity” on Wednesday, the Weather Prediction Center warned.

+In Northern California’s Yolo County, crews spent Monday clearing culverts, sewers and drainage ditches to avoid clogs that could lead to street flooding.
+Mesena Pimentel said she hopes the efforts prevent a repeat of floods last February that inundated her property near Woodland.

+"We had about ten inches of water in our garage, had a couple gophers swimming around," Pimentel told KCRA-TV.
+Woodland city officials set up two locations where residents could pick up free sandbags.
+Authorities urged people to stock up on food and charge phones and electronics in case power goes out and roads become unpassable.

-Meanwhile, Southern California this week will see dry conditions amid gusty Santa Ana winds that could raise the risk of wildfires in areas where crews are still mopping up a major blaze that destroyed 240 structures.
+Meanwhile, Southern California will see dry conditions this week amid gusty Santa Ana winds that could raise the risk of wildfires in areas where crews are still mopping up a major blaze that destroyed 240 structures.
 The Mountain Fire, which erupted Nov.
-6 in Ventura County northwest of Los Angeles, was about 98% contained on Monday.
+6 in Ventura County northwest of Los Angeles, was about 98% contained Monday.

 Winds will calm by the end of the week, when rain is possible for the greater Los Angeles area.